Nexumi/csc215-practice-problems/PGK13_Arrays_PracticeProblems/rngMinMax/README.md

 ```
 - Problem 2: Using the array of random numbers generator from Problem 1, print out the smallest even and odd number, and the largest even and odd number.
     - This problem may be a bit tricky.
 It is different from a standard find the smallest/largest problem.
 But a hint that may help is that the array from problem 1 is always numbers from 1 to 100.
     - Think about edge cases!
-If you aren't sure about it, just ask.
+How should your code behave when there are no odd/even numbers?

 ```java
 int[] array = generateArray1to100(20);